GeorgBraun/swagger2-express-sequelize/docs/tut4-add-database.md

-# Beginner's Tutorial - Step 4: Add a Database
+# Beginner's Tutorial - Part 4: Add a Database

 For the sake of simplicity, this project uses SQLite3.
 It comes with a local database file which is used solely by this project.
 It does not require any database installation like MySQL, MariaDB or PostgreSQL.